All About The Januvia and Victoza Pancreatic Cancer Lawsuits

 It is in those pathways, the pathways that affect cell proliferation and cell apoptosis and the development of precancerous lesions, that Januvia and Janumet use causes a problem.

-How Does Januvia Work, And What Does That Have To Do With Pancreatic Cancer?
+How Do Victoza and Januvia Work, And What Does That Have To Do With Pancreatic Cancer?

-Several scientific studies have found evidence that Januvia and other incretin-related drugs can increase the extent of tumors in the pancreas (like this study), and that users of incretin-related drugs have a higher rate of pancreatitis and pancreatic cancer than users of other diabetes medications (like this study).
+Several scientific studies have found evidence that incretin-related drugs can increase the extent of tumors in the pancreas (like this study), and that users of incretin-related drugs have a higher rate of pancreatitis and pancreatic cancer than users of other diabetes medications (like this study).
 A study published in late 2015 reviewed over a million medical records from diabetic patients and found “Sitagliptin [Januvia] is significantly associated with a higher risk of pancreatic cancer.”
+A study published in 2016 examined a national health database and found Januvia “is significantly associated with a higher risk of pancreatic cancer,” and warned about the additional risks of higher daily doses and of patients with renal impariment.

-The additional scientific evidence relating to whether Januvia or Janumet can increase the risk of pancreatic cancer is at the core of the ongoing litigation.
+The additional scientific evidence relating to whether Januvia or Victoza can increase the risk of pancreatic cancer is at the core of the ongoing litigation.
 The FDA has had an ongoing safety review of incretin mimetic drugs since 2013.
-As of fall 2016, the FDA has not reached any final conclusions about whether or not Januvia or Janumet can cause pancreatic cancer.
+As of early 2018, the FDA has not reached any final conclusions about whether or not incretin mimetics can cause pancreatic cancer.

 How Do These Pancreatic Cancer Lawsuits Work?